-About 20 years ago, in his late 40s, Jim bought a share of Potluck Community Farm in Person County and began a shift to another lifelong interest: farming.
+More than 20 years ago, in his late 40s, Jim bought a share of Potluck Community Farm in Person County and began a shift to another lifelong interest: farming.
 “Now I live and work on the farm,” he says, “and seldom get in a car.
 I was also able to buy 108 acres next to Potluck Farm that I call the ‘Hundred Acre Wood.’”

 As he describes the transition to retirement, it’s clear that the path from doctor to farmer enabled Jim to do what he’d always been doing: re-energizing himself in nature, taking the time to take care of himself and finding his own pace.

 Not all of us need (or want!) to retire to a rural farm.
 But it’s nice to know that for whatever we would want to make better, there are others ready to help out.
 And the cliché that the journey of a thousand miles begins with one step is true.
 Even the most radical shift starts with finding a center, a place to begin.
 Kim Turk sums up the advice of so many of our local professionals: “If we can take the crazy world pace most of us have accepted, bring it down a notch, and take real care of ourselves and the people around us, it will all work out.”